rovicz/goledger-challenge-web/README.md

 # GoLedger Challenge

 In this challenge you will create a web interface to a blockchain application.
-In this application you must implement an race event, car and driver dashboard.
+In this application you must implement a race event, car and driver dashboard.

 # Requirements